 After an internal review of an application by the Registration Committee, the applicant is advised in writing of the decision and the reasons.
 This letter also provides notice of the 30 day period in which the applicant may seek a review or hearing by the Health Professions Appeal and Review Board.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

-There were no changes in informing applicants of the right to request a further review or appeal in this reporting year.
+There were no changes in the registration practices in this section in this reporting year.